Catch Me If You Can: Historical accuracy

-In addition, the real name of the actual FBI agent who Abagnale alleges tracked and later worked with him was Joseph Shea; Abagnale has stated that because Shea did not want his name to be used in the film, the character was renamed as Carl and given the surname Hanratty, based on a football player of the same name.
+In addition, the FBI agent who Abagnale alleges tracked and later worked with him was Joseph Shea; Abagnale has said that because Shea did not want his name used in the film, the character was renamed Carl and given the surname Hanratty, based on the football player Terry Hanratty.

-Despite his claim that Spielberg "stayed very close to the story", records show Abagnale was in the Great Meadow Prison in Comstock, New York between the ages of 17 and 20 (July 26, 1965 to Dec 24, 1968, inmate #25367), and before that, he was in the United States Navy (December 1964 to February 1965).
-Six weeks after his release from Great Meadow, on February 14, 1969, he was re-arrested in Baton Rouge, Louisiana.
-He was jailed locally, and in June 1969, he was convicted of stealing from a local family and small business in Baton Rouge.
+Despite his claim that Spielberg "stayed very close to the story", records show Abagnale was in the Great Meadow Correctional Facility in Fort Ann, New York, between the ages of 17 and 20 (July 26, 1965, to December 24, 1968, inmate #25367), and before that, he was in the United States Navy (December 1964 to February 1965).
+Six weeks after his release from Great Meadow, on February 14, 1969, he was rearrested in Baton Rouge, Louisiana.
+He was jailed locally, and in June 1969, he was convicted of stealing from a local family-owned small business in Baton Rouge.
 Abagnale did dress as a Pan American Airlines pilot for a brief period in the fall of 1970.
-He was arrested in Cobb County, Georgia on November 2, 1970.
-Federal court records associated with his conviction show he cashed only 10 personal checks dressed up with a Pan American Airlines logo, totalling less than $1,500 USD.
-The facts behind many of Abagnale's exaggerated claims, and their inclusion or omission from the film, have been the subject of renewed media reporting in 2021.
-His claim that he passed the Louisiana bar exam and worked for Attorney General Jack P. F. Gremillion was debunked by several journalists in 1978.
-Journalist Ira Perry was unable to find any evidence that Abagnale worked with the FBI; according to one retired FBI Special agent in charge, Abagnale was caught trying to pass personal checks in 1978 several years after he claimed that he began working with the FBI.
+He was arrested in Cobb County, Georgia, on November 2, 1970.
+Federal court records associated with his conviction show he only cashed 10 personal checks with a Pan American Airlines logo, totaling less than $1,500.
+The facts behind many of Abagnale's exaggerated claims, and their inclusion or omission from the film, were the subject of renewed media reporting in 2021.
+In 1978, several journalists debunked his claim that he passed the Louisiana bar and worked for Attorney General Jack P. F. Gremillion.
+Journalist Ira Perry was unable to find any evidence that Abagnale worked with the FBI; according to one retired FBI Special Agent in Charge, Abagnale was caught trying to pass fraudulent checks in 1978, several years after he claimed that he began working with the FBI.

 Themes

 Catch Me if You Can deals with themes of broken homes and troubled childhoods.
 Spielberg's parents divorced when he was a teenager, similar to Frank Abagnale's situation.
 In the film, Carl Hanratty is also divorced from his wife, who lives with their daughter in Chicago.
-"Some of my films have had to do with broken homes and people on the run from their sad pasts," Spielberg stated.
-But there are those strands that got me to say: you know, there's something also about me that I can say through the telling of this kind of lighthearted story.Spielberg also wanted to create a film that sympathized with a crook.
-He explained, Frank was a 21st-century genius working within the innocence of the mid '60s, when people were more trusting than they are now.
+"Some of my films have had to do with broken homes and people on the run from their sad pasts," Spielberg stated: But there are those strands that got me to say: you know, there's something also about me that I can say through the telling of this kind of lighthearted story.Spielberg also wanted to create a film that sympathized with a crook.
+He explained: Frank was a 21st-century genius working within the innocence of the mid '60s, when people were more trusting than they are now.
 I don't think this is the kind of movie where somebody could say, 'I have a career plan.'